-Field Club, Virgin America Loft at McCovey Cove, Beach Club, Salesforce Champion Suite, Lexus Dugout Club- Batter's Box and Dugout Box, and Oracle Suite Level ticketholders only.
+Field Club, Virgin America Loft at McCovey Cove, The Field Box, Salesforce Champions Suite, Lexus Dugout Club- Batter's Box and Dugout Box, Candlestick Suite and Oracle Suite Level ticketholders only.

 Oracle Suite Level:

 Oracle Suite Level ticketholders only.
-Guests with tickets to the Salesforce Champion Suite, Audi Legends Club, Virgin America Loft, Lexus Dugout Club - Batter's Box and Dugout Box, and Virgin America Cub Level DO NOT have access to the Oracle Suite Level.
+Guests with tickets to the Salesforce Champion Suite, Audi Legends Club, Virgin America Loft, Candlestick Suite, Lexus Dugout Club - Batter's Box and Dugout Box, and Virgin America Cub Level DO NOT have access to the Oracle Suite Level.

 View Level (upper concourse):

-All ticketholders Only guests holding tickets for the Beach Club, Salesforce Champion Suite, Lexus Dugout Box, Hall of Fame Suite, Audi Legends Cluanb, Lexus Batter's Box, and Virgin America Loft at McCovey Cove may sit in those seating areas.
+All ticketholders Only guests holding tickets for The Field Box, Salesforce Champions Suite, Lexus Dugout Box, Hall of Fame Suite, Audi Legends Club, Candlestick Suite, Lexus Batter's Box, and Virgin America Loft at McCovey Cove may sit in those seating areas.

-Note: Ticketed guests of the Salesforce Champion Suite, Beach Club, Dockers Deck and Virgin America Loft at McCovey Cove may access the Field Club and Virgin America Club Levels.
+Note: Ticketed guests of the Salesforce Champions Suite, The Field Box, Dockers Deck, Candlestick Suite and Virgin America Loft at McCovey Cove may access the Field Club and Virgin America Club Levels.